 True Royalty of Androgyny this one.
 Inukashi is incredible in a lot of ways in terms of representation.
 They were a boss in their field, ethnically ambiguous and non-binary.
 Although this character isn’t a main, they are in an anime that focuses around building trusting, loving relationships regardless of class and sex.
 There is a whole lot that try to stop these characters from thriving but their friendship and inner strength is what shines through in this story.

 This fashion idol came out of nowhere but I’m glad they did.
 Often feeling bullied by others because of his mixed ethnicity he found a home with the people who were also looked down upon.
 Even though his problems stemmed from his looks it became part of his authenticity expanding to his fashion choices and never stopped helping those that were being oppressed.
 What a trooper.

 This beautiful creature is talented and fun-loving.
 A little obsessed with his looks, he also shows a more feminine side in the group.
 He’s honest and supportive making him the perfect teammate and honestly a great friend.
 He became the backbone (and in some ways the face) to the team.

 Momoe Sawaki & Kaoru Kurita from Wonder Egg Priority

 These two had very different experiences and feelings in their lives but oddly they made connections a little too late in their “lives”.
-But they both shared a deep appreciation for each other as they found similarities in their struggles regarding the why they look.
+But they both shared a deep appreciation for each other as they found similarities in their struggles regarding the way they look.
 Momoe often struggled with being seen as feminine even though she was a cis-gender woman and Kaoru wanted to be seen as a woman even though they were born a man.
-In a another life, they would have made a beautiful couple.
+In another life, they would have made a beautiful couple.